byalextran/alextran-org/src/posts/2017/07/bible-rut/index.md

 date: 2017-07-05 02:14:17+00:00
 permalink: /bible-rut/
 tags: featured
-description: Ideas for getting out of a Bible-reading rut and keeping your Bible-reading fresh.
+description: Ideas for getting out of a Bible-reading rut and keeping your reading fresh.
 ---
 In college, I remember a piece of surprising advice.
 I remember thinking, “Is that something a Christian is allowed to say?”